holepunchto/hyperdrive/README.md

 #### `var stream = archive.createWriteStream(name, [options])`

 Write a file as a stream.
 Similar to fs.createWriteStream.
+If `options.cached` is set to `true`, this function returns results only if they have already been downloaded.

 #### `archive.writeFile(name, buffer, [options], [callback])`